AaoIi/AAAlertController/README.md

 [CocoaPods]: https://cocoapods.org
 [CocoaPods Installation]: https://guides.cocoapods.org/using/getting-started.html#getting-started

-4. In your code import AASnackbar like so:
+4. In your code import AlertController like so:
 `import AlertController`

 ## Usage ##